E

 ethereal (adjective)

 Extremely delicate and light in a way that seems too perfect for this world; heavenly or spiritual.
-(OD)
+(NOA)

 ethical drug (noun)